leitbogioro/Tools/README.md

 <pre><code>bash InstallNET.sh -debian</code></pre>
 ### Kali Rolling
 <pre><code>bash InstallNET.sh -kali</code></pre>
-<b>Kali has a bad hardware compatibility for architecture of ARM64, don't install it on OracleCloud Ampere A1 machine!</b>
+<b>Kali can be installed and run in OracleCloud Ampere A1 ARM64 machine but there are not any output results in VNC, just waiting patiently after installation has been finished!</b>
 ### CentOS 9 stream
 <pre><code>bash InstallNET.sh -centos</code></pre>
 ### AlmaLinux 9